shanujaiswal/Practice_Project/Python/1) Python Notes.md

    --> Python does not have a built-in static constructor like some other languages.
    --> However, class methods or the \*\*new\_\_ method can be used to mimic static initialization before the object is created.

+# Abstraction

+--> Abstraction is the concept of hiding the internal implementation details of an object and exposing only the necessary functionalities.
+--> It allows users to interact with an object through a well-defined interface without knowing the underlying complexity.
+--> Abstraction is typically achieved using abstract classes and methods, which define a structure but leave implementation details to subclasses.

 # Encapsulation

---> Encapsulation is the process of bundling data (attributes) and methods (functions) that operate on the data into a single unit called a class.
---> It restricts direct access to certain details of an object and can be achieved using access modifiers:
+--> Encapsulation is the process of(Wrapping Data and function into a single unit(object)) --> It restricts direct access to certain details of an object and can be achieved using access modifiers:

 1. Public: Accessible from anywhere.